-"Sexual abuse or exploitation" means any of the following: (A) conduct described in 18 U.S.C. § 2241, § 2242, § 2243, § 2251, § 2251A, § 2260(b), § 2421, § 2422, or § 2423; (B) an offense under state law, that would have been an offense under any such section if the offense had occurred within the special maritime or territorial jurisdiction of the United States; or (C) an attempt or conspiracy to commit any of the offenses under subdivisions (A) or (B).
-"Sexual abuse or exploitation" does not include possession, receipt, or trafficking in material relating to the sexual abuse or exploitation of a minor.
+"Sexual abuse or exploitation" means any of the following: (A) conduct described in 18 U.S.C. § 2241, § 2242, § 2243, § 2251(a)-(c), § 2251(d)(1)(B), § 2251A, § 2260(b), § 2421, § 2422, or § 2423; (B) an offense under state law, that would have been an offense under any such section if the offense had occurred within the special maritime or territorial jurisdiction of the United States; or (C) an attempt or conspiracy to commit any of the offenses under subdivisions (A) or (B).
+"Sexual abuse or exploitation" does not include possession, accessing with intent to view, receipt, or trafficking in material relating to the sexual abuse or exploitation of a minor.

-- 2. Application of Subsection (b)(4).-Subsection (b)(4) applies if the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, regardless of whether the defendant specifically intended to possess, receive, or distribute such materials. - 3.
+- 2. Application of Subsection (b)(4).-Subsection (b)(4) applies if the offense involved material that portrays sadistic or masochistic conduct or other depictions of violence, regardless of whether the defendant specifically intended to possess, access with intent to view, receive, or distribute such materials. - 3.
 Application of Subsection (b)(5).-A conviction taken into account under subsection (b)(5) is not excluded from consideration of whether that conviction receives criminal history points pursuant to Chapter Four, Part A (Criminal History). - 4.
 Application of Subsection (b)(7).- - (A) Definition of "Images".-"Images" means any visual depiction, as defined in 18 U.S.C. § 2256(5), that constitutes child pornography, as defined in 18 U.S.C. § 2256(8). - (B) Determining the Number of Images.-For purposes of determining the number of images under subsection (b)(7): - (i) Each photograph, picture, computer or computer-generated image, or any similar visual depiction shall be considered to be one image.
-If the number of images substantially underrepresents the number of minors depicted, an upward departure may be warranted. - (ii) Each video, video-clip, movie, or similar recording shall be considered to have 75 images.
-If the length of the recording is substantially more than 5 minutes, an upward departure may be warranted. - 5.
-Application of Subsection (c)(1).- - (A) In General.-The cross reference in subsection (c)(1) is to be construed broadly and includes all instances where the offense involved employing, using, persuading, inducing, enticing, coercing, transporting, permitting, or offering or seeking by notice or advertisement, a minor to engage in sexually explicit conduct for the purpose of producing any visual depiction of such conduct.

-- (B) Definition.-"Sexually explicit conduct" has the meaning given that term in 18 U.S.C. § 2256(2). - 6.
+If the number of

+- images substantially underrepresents the number of minors depicted, an upward departure may be warranted. - (ii) Each video, video-clip, movie, or similar visual depiction shall be considered to have 75 images.
+If the length of the visual depiction is substantially more than 5 minutes, an upward departure may be warranted.

+5. Application of Subsection (c)(1).-

+- (A) In General.-The cross reference in subsection (c)(1) is to be construed broadly and includes all instances where the offense involved employing, using, persuading, inducing, enticing, coercing, transporting, permitting, or offering or seeking by notice or advertisement, a minor to engage in sexually explicit conduct for the purpose of producing any visual depiction of such conduct or for the purpose of transmitting live any visual depiction of such conduct. - (B) Definition.-"Sexually explicit conduct" has the meaning given that term in 18 U.S.C. § 2256(2). - 6.
+Cases Involving Adapted or Modified Depictions.-If the offense involved material that is an adapted or modified depiction of an identifiable minor (e.g., a case in which the defendant is convicted under 18 U.S.C. § 2252A(a)(7)), the term "material involving the sexual exploitation of a minor" includes such material. - 7.
 Upward Departure Provision.-If the defendant engaged in the sexual abuse or exploitation of a minor at any time (whether or not such abuse or exploitation occurred during the course of the offense or resulted in a conviction for such conduct) and subsection (b)(5) does not apply, an upward departure may be warranted.
 In addition, an upward departure may be warranted if the defendant received an enhancement under subsection (b)(5) but that enhancement does not adequately reflect the seriousness of the sexual abuse or exploitation involved.